 How many people are involved and what are their roles?

-Waste Free Oceans unites the fishing sector, the plastics industry and processors with the aim of reducing and reusing floating waste.
+Waste Free Oceans unites the fishing sector, the plastics industry and processors.
+As a result, we aim to reduce and reuse floating waste.
 We collaborate with both fishermen and companies to transform ocean waste into new products.
 Fishermen collect so-called “ghost nets,” plastic bottles and other plastic wastes.
 Recyclers sort and clean the refuse; and companies recycle the raw material to produce a new product.
 WFO’s network is spread all over Europe, as well as the Americas, Asia and Turkey.

 What are the main actions or areas of focus?

 WFO joins hands with companies, big and small, that want to send a clear message of intelligent use of resources and protecting our ocean environments.
-We believe waste is a valuable resource that can be used.
+We believe waste is a valuable resource that we can use.

 How can people help?